-- The infectious disease modelling group, which is linked to the Centre for Mathematical Modelling of Infectious Diseases (CMMID). - The UK Public Health Rapid Support Team, a specialist multidisciplinary team across LSHTM and the UK Health Security Agency (UKHSA) that offers low and middle income countries around the world support to prepare for and respond to disease outbreaks, through field collaboration, research and capacity-strengthening activities. - The Vaccine Confidence Project, which conducts global research, investigating the roots, trends over time and impacts of vaccine confidence at regional, national and sub-national levels.
+- The infectious disease modelling group, which comprises the majority of the Centre for Mathematical Modelling of Infectious Diseases (CMMID), and develops and applies the latest mathematical and statistical modelling methods to understand the dynamics of infectious pathogens to inform their control. - The UK Public Health Rapid Support Team, a specialist multidisciplinary team across LSHTM and the UK Health Security Agency (UKHSA) that offers low and middle income countries around the world support to prepare for and respond to disease outbreaks, through field collaboration, research and capacitystrengthening activities. - The Vaccine Confidence Project, which conducts global research, investigating the roots, trends over time and impacts of vaccine confidence at regional, national and sub-national levels.